jesusabarca/.dotfiles/README.md

 # .dotfiles
 #### Personal dotfiles for various apps

-To use this dotfiles, please install Thoughbot's RCM from https://github.com/thoughtbot/rcm

 ## How to setup a new OS X for dev
-### Update your name and email address on `gitconfig`

 ### Increase speed on keypress
 ```